Capture of Montauban: 2 July

 The attack had been made from 3:00 to 4:00 a.m. on a front of 4 mi, with exhausted troops who suffered many casualties; the survivors were withdrawn to Grunestellung, an intermediate line about 1000 yd in front of the second position, between Maurepas and Guillemont.
 A new defensive front was established behind Montauban, from Maurepas northwards to Bazentin-le-Petit Wood.
 It was not possible for the Germans to counter-attack again on 2 July, because the 10th Bavarian Division had been used to reinforce the most threatened sectors and to join the failed counter-attack.
 The 185th Division had occupied the new line and also provided reinforcements, the 11th Reserve Division would not arrive until 3 July and the 3rd Guard, 183rd and 5th divisions, were the only reserves close to the Somme front.
-On the morning of 2 July, the 30th Division artillery tried to set Bernafay Wood alight with 500 thermite shells and later on patrols found many dead German soldiers in the wood and took 18 prisoners, from RIR 51.
+On the morning of 2 July, the 30th Division artillery tried to set Bernafay Wood alight with 500 thermite shells; later on patrols found many dead German soldiers in the wood and took 18 prisoners, from RIR 51.
 Consolidation continued along with reconnaissance and artillery registration, the front being quiet, except for a German bombardment of Montauban area.